Payson, Utah: History

 Pioneers from the Church of Jesus Christ of Latter-day Saints led by James Edward Pace Jr. first settled what is now Payson, Utah.
 On Sunday, October 20, 1850, Pace with his family and the families of John Courtland Searle and Andrew Jackson Stewart, totaling 16 settlers in all, arrived at their destination on Peteetneet Creek.

 The settlement was originally named Peteetneet Creek, after which Chief Peteetneet was named.
 Peteetneet is the anglicized approximation of Pah-ti't-ni't, which in the Timpanogos dialect of the Southern Paiute language means "our water place".
 Chief Peteetneet was the clan leader of a band of Timpanogos Indigenous Americans whose village was on a stretch of the creek about a mile northwest of Payson's present city center.
 The village, when fully occupied, housed more than 200 of Chief Peteetneet's clan and near kinsmen.
 It served as a base from which seasonal hunting and foraging parties moved to the mountains each summer and fall.

 Five months later, on the morning of March 23, 1851, Brigham Young, having lost confidence in the leadership of James Pace, released him from his calling and reorganized the community under Bishop Benjamin Cross.
 Then, in the afternoon, in a secular meeting, Brigham Young acting as Territorial Governor, designated the settlement on Peteetneet Creek as Payson, Utah County, Utah Territory.
 He acknowledged naming the town after Payson, Illinois, a small town in Adams County near Quincy where kind citizens had taken in the Young family after they were driven from Missouri in 1839.

+Most Paysonites/Paysonians will tell you the original name was Pace and Son or Pacen (after the leader of the original group of Mormon pioneers, James Pace and his son William B. Pace).
+It was then changed to Payson.
+After leaving Payson, Utah, James Pace then traveled south and founded Payson, Arizona.

 In January 1853, Territorial Governor Brigham Young submitted a bill to the Second Utah Territorial Legislature to incorporate Payson as a city.
 On January 21, 1853, on the last day of the legislative session, the legislature passed the act.
 Brigham Young signed it.
 And Payson became an incorporated city within a strip of territory two miles wide on either side of Peteetneet Creek, extending from the shore Utah Lake to the top of the mountains to the south.
 On April 12, 1853, Payson voters elected a city council composed of aldermen and councilmen, the distinction between the two being uncertain.
 The voters also elected as the town's first mayor, David Crockett who had returned to Payson after James Pace's fall from power.
 He would serve as Mayor for 2 additional two-year terms and as an alderman until 1860.